sebrauschert/OceanOmics-amplicon/README.md

 bash scripts/06-run_blast.sh -v Voyage1 -a Assay1 -d nt -c 12
 ```

+This script generates three log-files: one for the main run_blast.sh script in logs/06-run_blast.log, one detailing the blast database for reproducibility reasons in 06-run_blast_nt_database_information.log, and one detailing the actual blastn run in logs/06-run_blast.nt.log

 ##### (optional) Taxonomic assignment via blastn: 16S and MiFish database

 We can use a custom 16S or MiFish database, as well.
 All we need to change is the d flag.
 The script will assume that the name of the assay (here Assay1) is also the name of the blast database.